Sivusto ei tue käyttämääsi selainta. Suosittelemme selaimen päivittämistä uudempaan versioon.

 Crystal‑structure data are routinely engineered in reciprocal space — the foundation behind our company’s name.

-Built in collaboration with world‑class laboratories.
+Developed in close collaboration with leading research laboratories.

 A breakthrough platform for energy‑ and cost‑efficient manufacturing

-Sustainability challenges in today’s semiconductor industry
+Structural sustainability challenges in semiconductor manufacturing

 Energy consumption of connected devices

-The realities of today’s chip manufacturing
+Realities of modern chip manufacturing

-Lithography accounts for 30–50% of total chip manufacturing costs
+Lithography accounts for 30–50% of total chip manufacturing costs.

 Meanwhile, an entire ecosystem of suppliers — mask aligners, etch tools, photoresists, developers, and specialty chemicals — is required to sustain incremental progress.
 The result is a cost structure that only a handful of heavily subsidized companies can support, ultimately passed on to end users.